esiegmann/Integration_Roadmaps/docs/source/compute/index.md

 ## Infrastructure Type(s)

 This roadmap integrates a high-performance computing “HPC” cluster ([*https://en.wikipedia.org/wiki/High-performance_computing*](https://en.wikipedia.org/wiki/High-performance_computing)).
 Researchers typically use HPC clusters by logging in to front-end nodes where they install application software and run jobs under a batch scheduler.
-Science gateways, workflow engines and other software tools may perform these actions on the researchers behalf.
-Jobs may run entirely in the background reading input data and generating output data, may use interactive or steared input, and may generate live or streamed visual output.
+Science gateways, workflow engines and other software tools may perform these actions on the researchers' behalf.
+Jobs may run entirely in the background reading input data and generating output data, may use interactive or steered input, and may generate live or streamed visual output.

 ## Summary